Home | Tarentaise Advantage | Tarentaise History | For Sale | Tarentaise Composite | J&K Livestock | Links

-The Tarentaise infusion in an Angus cow improves yield grade and maintains quality grade.
+Tarentaise crossed with Angus will improve yield grade and maintain quality grade.

-The Tarentaise infusion into a Hereford cow will improve her milk production, teat and udder conformation and put pigment around her eyes.
+Tarentaise crossed with a Hereford cow will improve milk production, teat and udder conformation and put a dark pigment around the eyes.

-The Tarentaise infusion in a baldy (black or red) improves milk production, teat and udder conformation.
+Tarentaise crossed with a baldy (black or red) improves milk production, teat and udder conformation.
 Maximum hybrid vigor is expressed.
-Rapid early growth and yield grade are improved without increasing mature cow size.
+Rapid early growth and yield grade are improved without increasing mature size.

-The Tarentaise infusion in Brahma lowers age of puberty and generally improves fertility and milking ability.
+Tarentaise crossed with Brahma lowers age of puberty and generally improves fertility and milking ability.

 Government & University Research

 University research has confirmed the importance of the Tarentaise to the cattle industry.
-South Dakota State University found Tarentaise x Hereford to be 10% more feed efficient than the other breeds studied (Straight Hereford, Simmental x Hereford, and Angus x Hereford).
+South Dakota State University found Tarentaise x Hereford to be 10% more feed efficient than the other breeds studied.
 Another study at South Dakota State indicated that Tarentaise cross cattle had the highest cutability, least fat cover and tied for the largest ribeye, with the lowest total cow/calf feed required for each retained pound produced.

-The U.S. Range and Livestock Experiment Station at Miles City, Montana, has found that Tarentaise not only produce a high level of milk, they also milk at high levels for a longer lactation than the other breeds tested.
+The U.S. Range and Livestock Experiment Station at Miles City, Montana, discovered that Tarentaise produce milk at high levels for a longer lactation than the other breeds tested.

-The Miles City research also showed that Tarentaise x Hereford heifers had less calving difficulty and larger pelvic measurements than the straight Hereford and Hereford x Red Angus heifers in the study.
+A Miles City Research Station study revealed that Tarentaise x Hereford heifers had less calving difficulty and larger pelvic measurements than both straight Hereford and Hereford x Red Angus heifers.